 Myth 2: Diabetes can be cured

 False.
 While there is no cure, diabetes can be managed.
-And people with diabetes can avoid complications by following the appropriate treatment and adopting a healthy lifestyle.
+By following the appropriate treatment and adopting a healthy lifestyle, people living with diabetes can avoid complications.

 Myth 3: All overweight people will eventually develop type 2 diabetes

 False.
 Surplus weight is one risk factor for diabetes, but there are many others.
-Lots of type 2 diabetics have a healthy weight, and lots of overweight people never become diabetic.
+Lots of people living with type 2 diabetes have a healthy weight, and lots of overweight people will never live with diabetes.

-Myth 4: Diabetics have to eat food products designed especially for them
+Myth 4: People living with diabetes have to eat food products designed especially for them

 False.
-Generally speaking, the recommended diet for people with diabetes is no different from that recommended for anyone else—that is to say low in salt, sugar and fat (especially saturated and trans fats) and high in whole grains, vegetables and fruits.
-Food products designed for diabetics generally cost more and don’t provide any concrete advantages when it comes to controlling blood sugar.
+Generally speaking, the recommended diet for people living with diabetes is no different from what is recommended for anyone else—that is to say low in salt, sugar and fat (especially saturated and trans fats) and high in whole grains, vegetables and fruits.
+Food products designed for people living with diabetes generally cost more and don’t provide any concrete advantages when it comes to controlling blood sugar.

-Myth 5: Diabetics can’t have sweets or chocolate
+Myth 5: People living with diabetes can’t have sweets or chocolate

-Myth 6: Diabetics are more likely to develop colds, flus and other illnesses
+Myth 6: People living with diabetes are more likely to develop colds, flus and other illnesses

 False.
-It is, however, recommended that diabetics get their flu vaccination because the flu, like the common cold, does make it harder to regulate blood sugar and can lead to complications.
+However, it is recommended that people living with diabetes get their flu vaccination because the flu, like the common cold, does make it harder to regulate blood sugar and can lead to complications.

 Myth 7: If a doctor prescribes you insulin, this is a sign that you haven’t managed your type 2 diabetes well enough

 False.
 Diabetes is usually a gradual disease.
-It can often be managed with oral medication in the early stages, but over time the body produces less and less of its own insulin, which may eventually result in the need for insulin therapy.
+In the early stages, it can often be managed with oral medication, but over time the body produces less and less of its own insulin, which may eventually result in the need for insulin therapy.
 In this case, you have to look at the treatment as a way to help, not a failure on the part of the patient.